What Is the NFL Playoffs Format and How Does It Work?

-When do the NFL playoffs start and what is the format? originally appeared on NBC Sports Chicago
+When do the NFL playoffs start and what is the format? originally appeared on NBC Sports Philadelphia

 The best time of the NFL season is almost upon us – the playoffs.